nielsbasjes/yauaa/README.md

             System.out.println(fieldName + " = " + agent.getValue(fieldName));
         }

+Please instantiate a new UserAgentAnalyzer as few times as possible because the initialization step for a full UserAgentAnalyzer (i.e. all fields) usually takes something in the range of 2-5 seconds.

 Note that not all fields are available after every parse.
 So be prepared to receive a 'null' if you extract a specific name.

 **IMPORTANT: This library is NOT threadsafe/reentrant!**